MOSEK/mosek.rust/doc/source/api.rst

     pub fn get_c_j ( &self,j     : i32 ) -> f64

 ``j``
-    Index of the variable for which :math:`c` coefficient should be obtained.
+    Index of the variable for which c coefficient should be obtained.
 *Returns:* ``cj``
     ``cj : f64``
-        The value of :math:`c_j`.
+        The c coefficient value.

-Obtains one coefficient of :math:`c`.
+Obtains one coefficient of c.

 .. index:: get_c_slice